0day-ci/linux/Documentation/driver-api/early-userspace/buffer-format.rst

-In human terms, the initramfs buffer contains a collection of compressed and/or uncompressed cpio archives (in the "newc" or "crc" formats); arbitrary amounts zero bytes (for padding) can be added between members.
+In human terms, the initramfs buffer contains a collection of compressed and/or uncompressed cpio archives (in the "newc" format), with arbitrary amount of zero-byte padding between members.

 The cpio "TRAILER!!!" entry (cpio end-of-archive) is optional, but is not ignored; see "handling of hard links" below.